A Brief Guide on Crypto Liquidity Pools

 Crypto liquidity pools, in particular, are a collection of funds put in a smart contract to provide liquidity for DEX, lending and borrowing protocols, and other DeFi applications.

-A liquidity pool, in essence, offers crypto traders and investors market liquidity in decentralised finance (DeFi) markets.
+Crypto Staking, in essence, offers crypto traders and investors market liquidity in decentralized finance (DeFi) markets.

-A crypto liquidity pool can be regarded as a decentralised alternative to an order book or matching engine that is powered by smart contracts.
+A crypto liquidity pool can be regarded as a decentralized alternative to an order book or matching engine that is powered by smart contracts.

 How do crypto liquidity pools work?